6 problems to watch out for if you have solar panels

 However, monitoring your system can be time-consuming and you won’t always know what signs to look for, whilst having to buy a new inverter is a major inconvenience and can be a lot of hassle.

-If you opt for Sunsave Plus (the UK’s first solar subscription), your solar & battery system will be protected by the Sunsave Guarantee, which includes 24/7 monitoring & maintenance support, insurance provided by Aviva, and free out-of-warranty replacements for your battery and inverter once they need replacing.
+If you opt for Sunsave Plus (the UK’s first solar subscription), your solar & battery system will be protected by the Sunsave Guarantee, which includes 24/7 monitoring & maintenance support, downtime cover, and free out-of-warranty replacements for your battery and inverter once they need replacing.
 It basically means you won’t need to worry about inverter problems for the full 20 years of your subscription.

 2. Low output